sourcefrog/cargo-mutants/DESIGN.md

 Various output files, including the text output from all the cargo commands are written into `mutants.out` within the directory specified by `--output`, or by default the source directory.

+## Handling strict lints

+Some trees are configured so that any unused variable is an error.
+This is a reasonable choice to keep the tree very clean in CI, but if unhandled it would be a problem for cargo mutants.
+Many mutants -- in fact at the time of writing all generated mutants -- ignore function parameters and return a static value.
+Rejecting them due to the lint failure is a missed opportunity to consider a similar but more subtle potential bug.

+Therefore when running `rustc` we configure all warnings off, with `--cap-lints`.